aadityamp01/Androapps/README.md

 # Android-Apps
-### Basic Android apps to learn fundamentals of android development
+### Basic Android projects to learn fundamentals of android development

 ### Languages Used in Projects
 1. Java